-Home to Leeds United FC, Elland Road is firmly associated with football.
-And while the mighty Whites may not be in the upper echelons of the Premier League (for now) the stadium still rocks to the sound of 25,000 vocal supporters come match days.
-With big-name concerts, conferences and history-packed stadium tours on offer here, you may be visiting Elland Road for reasons unassociated with the beautiful game.
-And whatever brings you here, you’ll have all the info needed to kick off your footie-mad break to Leeds in style.
+As home to Leeds United FC, Elland Road is firmly associated with football.
+And while the mighty Whites may not be in the upper echelons of the Premier League (for now) the stadium still rocks to the sound of 25,000 very vocal supporters come match days.
+It’s not all kicking a pig’s skin around, though.
+With big-name concerts, conferences and history-packed stadium tours on offer here, you may be visiting Elland Road for reasons completely unassociated with the beautiful game.
+And whatever brings you here, you’ll have all the info you need to kick off your footie-mad city break to Leeds in style.

 Travelling to the ground is easy from the city centre.
 But should you go by train, car or bus?
 We’ve covered all the options below to help you decide.